burlesonbiblechurch/bbcyouth/what-we-believe.md

 ---
-layout: page
+layout: "page"
-title: What We Believe
+title: "What We Believe"
 ---
 ## Our purpose